 Most of them simply choose the wrong bra without even realizing it.
 For this reason, we have listed a few tips below that will allow you to wear a bra even with rheumatoid arthritis without making your life unnecessarily difficult.

 In many cases, it is just another brand, a wider waistband, or a gripper closure that provides help.

 1. What to do in case of pain while wearing?

 Many people who suffer from arthritis Often report that a bra makes their rib pain worse because it puts additional pressure on the area.

 But also chest pain as well as the shoulders can be reinforced by wearing a bra.
 Often it is enough a little change to the model to make you feel better.

 If you have problems with your neck or shoulders, it can be helpful to use a model with wider straps.
-If there is pain in the ribs, the bra should not be closed too tightly or simply continued at the back.
-Also a Bra without metal bra can be the answer in pain.
+If there is a pain in the ribs, the bra should not be closed too tightly or simply continued at the back.
+Also, a Bra without a metal bra can be the answer in pain.

 2. Reach for the sports bra